Training Site

 In Cindy’s modified Sudoku, there are only two rules

-1. Each row can never contain the same number more than once, but it may contain any whole number from 1 to R inclusive in any order.
-R is the number of rows.
+1. Each row can contain any whole number from 1 to R inclusive in any order, where R is the number of rows.

 2. Each column contains exactly one occurrence of all whole numbers 1 to R inclusive.
 The numbers could be in any order.